therion23/sinhika/doc/homeassistant.md

 Note that you can set the maximum and minimum volumes anywhere between 0 and 100 - for instance, setting maximum for Master at 40 will, given a decent output device, be pretty much enough for comfortable listening without further damage to your ears.
 Also, it has the side effect of being easier to navigate on touch devices.

-As if that wasn't enough, make a folder in your Home Assistant config folder, name it python_scripts and slap this into a file named set_state.py
+As if that wasn't enough, make a folder in your Home Assistant config folder, name it python_scripts and slap this into a file inside it, naming it set_state.py

 ```python
 #==================================================================================================